UnionOfRAD/manual/en/models/creating-data-sources.md

 ## Introduction

-If you're reading this guide, chances are you've looked around for a data source in the Lithium community but haven't yet found it.
+If you're reading this guide, chances are you've looked around for a data source in the li3 community but haven't yet found it.
 Whether it's LDAP or the Flickr API you want to connect to, you're in luck.
 This guide will walk you through the thinking and the process necessary to create your own data source.
 First, we'll discuss some of the overall architectural knowledge needed, then we'll dive into the details with a real example.

 ## Metadata Methods

 When creating a data source, it's important to realize the role of a data source.
 Data sources provide a layer that assists models, but focuses on the details surrounding connecting to, authenticating, and facilitating generic reads and writes to a certain data store.
 When creating a data source, work on the generic tasks needed to get the work done rather than the domain-specific work models will perform later on.

-As such, it's important for Lithium's models to understand the structure of the underlying data.
+As such, it's important for li3's models to understand the structure of the underlying data.
 A well-written data source should provide that information in a format models understand.

 There are two main metadata methods your data source will want to implement &mdash; `sources()` and `describe()`: